The Challenge of Navigating an Intersectional Identity as a Queer Student of Color

 More comfortable members of the LGBTQ+ community, like Gupta, can have an extremely meaningful impact on those in the early stages of figuring out their identities.

-For Goh, this kind of advice came from her gay older brother, who also remains closeted in the family, who wanted to help her explore her sexuality while living in Manhattan.
-Her brother, who also had been exposed to online queer discourse, was the one who actually encouraged her to identify as queer so she wouldn’t feel pressured to stick to one definitive sexuality label.
+For the anonymous student, this kind of advice came from their gay older brother, who also remains closeted in the family, who wanted to help them explore their sexuality while living in Manhattan.
+Their brother, who also had been exposed to online queer discourse, was the one who actually encouraged them to identify as queer so they wouldn’t feel pressured to stick to one definitive sexuality label.

-For many students Goh, Gupta, and Castillo included being a person of color, an international student and queer means having to deal with an intersection of family life, cultural values, religion, American perspectives and even restricting labels as one hopes to achieve self-acceptance.
+For many students – Gupta and Castillo included – being a person of color, an international student and queer means having to deal with an intersection of family life, cultural values, religion, American perspectives and even restricting labels as one hopes to achieve self-acceptance.
 With organizations like GLAAD and Shades, students are working to promote awareness for such complex experiences in hopes of making spaces, including NYU and the university’s existing queer community, safer and more understanding.

 “The hardest part was figuring out how to balance my Indian identity and my queer one,” Gupta said.
 “But now that I have, I love having both of these identities and they give me a unique perspective on the world.
 The coolest thing is seeing someone who’s visibly queer like me and having this weird mental connection.”